Bali Laws Tourists Should Know Before Visiting Bali

 Traffic Rules

-- If you plan to drive a car or ride a scooter in Bali, make sure that you have an International Driver’s Permit (IDP) along with your home country’s driver’s license with you.
+- To legally drive a car or ride a scooter in Bali, make sure that you have an International Driver's Permit (IDP) along with your home country's driver's license with you.
+Should you be caught without a valid license, you can face up to a IDR 1,000,000 fine.

 - Check for official rental licenses before you rent a scooter or motorbike.